zliu/terraform/faqs.md

 1. Install the [{{site.data.keyword.Bluemix_notm}} CLI](/docs/cli/reference/ibmcloud/download_cli.html#install_use).

 2. List supported configuration options for virtual servers in {{site.data.keyword.Bluemix_notm}}.
-The listed options include available data centers, machine flavors, cpu, memory, operating systems, local disk and SAN disk sizes, and network interface controllers (nic) that you choose. {{site.data.keyword.Bluemix_notm}} offers multiple virtual server offerings that each come with a specific configuration.
+The listed options include available data centers, machine flavors, cpu, memory, operating systems, local disk and SAN disk sizes, and network interface controllers (nic). {{site.data.keyword.Bluemix_notm}} offers multiple virtual server offerings that each come with a specific configuration.
 The configuration of an offering is optimized for a specific workload need, such as high input and output performance, or real-time analytics.
 For more information see [Public Virtual Servers](/docs/vsi/vsi_public.html#public-virtual-servers).
    ```
    ibmcloud sl vs options
    ```